rickfay/z17-randomizer/README.md

 - Dungeon Rewards Shuffled
   - Pendants & Portraits are now randomly placed between the Hyrule and Lorule dungeons.
+- Chest Size Matches Contents option
+  - Turns all chests containing Progression into large chests, and all others into small chests.
 - Players can now return to Hyrule from Lorule via a Warp that appears in the Blacksmith after completing Hyrule Castle.
 - Great Rupee Fairy improvements
   - Automatically throw 3000 rupees as one (long) action.
 More work to be done.